-In case of a major accident, it is the decision of the fully trained first aider if the emergency services are to be called.
+In case of a major accident, it is the decision of the fully trained first aider whether the emergency services are to be called.
 Staff are expected to support and assist the trained first aider in their decision.

-The Headteacher or Deputy Headteacher should be informed if such a decision has been made even if the accident happened on a school trip or on a school journey.
+The Headteacher or Deputy Headteacher should be informed if such a decision has been made even if the accident occured on a school trip.